Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/5/en.md

      - Be in possession of a valid primary national identity document (i.e. passport or ID card) issued by one of the aforementioned countries.
 2. To ensure valid and serious registrations, every registered player will be checked by the Tournament Management and screened by osu!'s Tournament Staff.
 3. The list of players who have passed the screening and are able to compete in the tournament will be published after the Registration Phase has ended.
-4. Testplayers, referees, and map selectors may not participate as players in this tournament.
+4. Testplayers, referees, and mappool selectors may not participate as players in this tournament.

+### Round-specific rules

-### Qualifier rules
+#### Qualifier rules

 1. Each player will have to sign up to one of the Qualifier lobbies that has been scheduled and prepared by the Tournament Management in advance.
-2. In the lobby, all players will have to consecutively play all of the nine Qualifier maps in the order of NM1 -> NM2 -> NM3 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
+2. In the lobby, all players will have to consecutively play all of the nine Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
-3. Players **are not allowed** to ban any maps in the Qualifiers.
+3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join in (or register for) more than one Qualifier lobby.
-5. 96 players with the **highest amount of accumulated Qualifier points in total** will advance to the Group Stage.
+5. The 96 players with the **lowest amount of accumulated Qualifier points in total** will advance to the Group Stage.
-   - The Qualifier points for each individual map are being calculated by the following mechanism: The best performer on the map across all Qualifier lobbies combined gains +150 points added to their Qualifier points tally, the second best performer gains +149 points, the third best performer gains +148 points, and so on until the 150th best performer gains +1 point.
-Players who ranked 151th or lower on the corresponding map will receive no point.
+   - The Qualifier points for each individual beatmap are being calculated by the following mechanism: The best performer on the beatmap across all Qualifier lobbies combined gains +1 point added to their Qualifier points tally, the second best performer gains +2 points, the third best performer gains +3 points, and so on.
-   - Players who ranked #1 - #16 based on their accumulated Qualifier Points will be designated as Seed A players.
+   - Players who ranked #1 - #16 based on their accumulated Qualifier Points will be allocated to the **upper Preliminary group bracket** as **Seed A** players.
    - Players who ranked #17 - #32 based on their accumulated Qualifier Points will be designated as Seed B players.
    - Players who ranked #33 - #48 based on their accumulated Qualifier Points will be designated as Seed C players.
    - Players who ranked #49 - #64 based on their accumulated Qualifier Points will be designated as Seed D players.